winton/gitcycle/README.md

 Todo
 ----

+* Label issues with ticket milestone
 * Add ability to associate multiple branches/pull requests with one Lighthouse ticket
 * Add comment on lighthouse with issue URL
 * gitc discuss should tag issue with 'Discuss'
 * On pass or fail, send email to Github email
 * Note you can use gitc with a string
 * gitc qa pass, should not set ticket to pending-approval if its already resolved
-* If gitc reset happens on branch with Github issue, close the existing issue
+* If gitc redo happens on branch with Github issue, close the existing issue
 * Add comment on lighthouse with issue URL
 * Instead of detecting CONFLICT, use error status $? != 0
-* Label issues with ticket milestone
 * gitc qa pass # since we're changing this to pass all the tickets, we need to loop through all the merged issues and update the lighthouse state to pending-qa
-* gitc pull doesnt work in rc: https://gist.github.com/7e508977fbb762d186a6
-* Tag issue with milestone
 * There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending *, but remove the Branch Name.
 Also, when I gitc reviewed failed [issue number] it marks it pending-qa and failed.. not correct.
 I'll take a look at this over the weekend -Tung
 * gitc discuss should tag issue with 'Discuss'
 * gitc ready - possibly do syntax checks
-* gitc commands should not track branches, so that they have to use the gitc push vs using git push
 $ gitc st - shortcut
 * issues aren't assigned to people
 * There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending, but remove the Branch Name
-* gitc ready - possibly do syntax checks
-* gitc branch should check if a branch already exists and warn user for ticket